LIME-ESA/lime_tbx/docs/content/user_guide/formats.md

 </center>

 *Note*: The variable `sat_pos` must contain the attribute `units`, which value must be the variable unit symbol by the IS.
-For example km".
+For example, "km".

 In addition to these variables, the file must include the attribute:
 - `data_source`: Specifies the origin of the observation data.